Don Charles: Life and career

 Charles released seven singles for HMV between 1963 and 1966, which included "Tower Tall", "Big Talk from a Little Man" (written by Alan Klein) and "Dream on Little Dreamer", but commercial success continued to elude him.
 In 1965, Charles produced The Tornados' numbers, "Space Walk" and "Goodbye Joe".
 In an unusual move Charles returned to Parlophone in 1967, and released the Northern soul favourite, "Bring Your Love to Me", and several other unsuccessful singles.
 He then retired from the music industry, except for a brief return using a derivation of his birth name as Sgt.
 Will Scuffham, releasing in 1970 on MCA UK "And They All Came Marching Home" and "Lili Marleen".
 He had been encouraged to release a pseudo-military pop song after his friend Rolf Harris had a success with "Two Little Boys".
 At that time he also jointly bought a nightclub in Malta with Rolf Harris.
 When that venture fell flat, Charles became a used car salesman and, in 1989, he penned a successful book based upon his experiences, entitled How to Buy a Used Car (And Save Money).

-Charles was a keen and gifted amateur photographer and undertook a large number of portraits of local people, both famous and not so well known in the Primrose Hill area, where he lived in the 1960s and 1970s.
+Charles was an amateur photographer who undertook a large number of portraits of people local to the Primrose Hill area, where he lived in the 1960s and 1970s.

 Four times married with five daughters, Charles died in December 2005, in Herstmonceux, East Sussex, less than a week away from his 72nd birthday.

 He is not to be confused with another Don Charles, a Scandinavian-based record producer behind the musical recording project the Singing Dogs.